amrei-bp/add_images_to_R/README.md

-# add_images_to_R
+# advanced illustrations in R

-Here I show multiple ways to add images to plots in R
+A selection of different more fancy things one can do with illustrations in R.